 Currently, only Funding Societies have a Mobile Application which makes the already user-friendly platform even more hassle-free.
 The app is rather intuitive to use as well.
 For IOS users, you can even choose to login with your thumbprint if you are lazy to type your login details.

 What If The Platform Goes Bust?

-Should Moolah Sense become insolvent one day, DP Information Group will transfer servicing function to ensure that investors continue to receive monthly repayments on the loans that have been dispatched.
+Should Moolah Sense become insolvent one day, DP Information Group will transfer the servicing function to ensure that investors continue to receive monthly repayments on the loans that have been dispatched.